tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Kristopher Feil then explained in depth how the Collective Consciousness is able to break scientific laws from time to time, causing 'miracles'.
 Kristopher Feil declared that the Collective Consciousness strongly supports clear ethical standards that all humans must obey.
 Kristopher Feil concluded his speech by imagining a new United States, one that would promote morality and serve as a shining example of the Collective Consciousness's ideal vision of truth and justice. he asked all theists to convert.

-The theists started to seriously consider Kristopher Feil's message.
+The theists pretended to listen to Kristopher Feil's message.

 ###Mon Jul 23 2007